- the act of equating or making equal; equalization: the symbolic equation of darkness with death.

-A representation of a chemical reaction, usually written as a linear array in which the symbols and quantities of the reactants are separated from those of the products by an equal sign, an arrow, or a set of opposing arrows.
+- A representation of a chemical reaction, usually written as a linear array in which the symbols and quantities of the reactants are separated from those of the products by an equal sign, arrow, or set of opposing arrows.

 An expression of equality between two formulas in mathematics.
 The two formulas are written with an equal sign between them: 2 + 2 = 4 is an equation, as is E = mc2.